 - Ensure that initiatives and policies have the support of the board and senior management.

 - Remember that managing diversity and developing a culture of inclusion is a continuous process of improvement, not a one-off initiative.

 - Develop a strategy to support the achievement of business goals, including ways of addressing the diverse needs of customers.

 - Keep up-to-date with the law and review policies through checks, audits and consultation.

 - Design guidelines and provide training for line managers to help them respond appropriately to diversity needs, as they are vital change agents, but give them scope for flexible decision-making.

-- Link diversity management to other initiatives such as such as Investors in People (IIP), BSI 76000 Valuing People and ISO 9001 Quality Management.
+- Link diversity management to other initiatives such as such as ISO 9001 Quality Management.